 1. Feed Your Dog Hours Before the Exercise

 It is strongly recommended to feed your dog 10 hours before the exercise.
-This is because giving him food right before the exercise can lead to digestive problems.
+This is because giving them food right before exercising can lead to digestive problems.

-When it comes to feeding your dog, you need to give him food that contains the right amounts of fat and protein.
-Fat will provide him with performance fuel while protein will rejuvenate his muscles after the hard exercise.
-You also need to give him water to keep him hydrated, and unlike food, you can give him water at any time.
+When it comes to feeding your dog, you need to give them food that contains the right amounts of fat and protein.
+Fat will provide them with performance fuel, while protein will rejuvenate their muscles after the hard exercise.
+You also need to give them water to keep them hydrated, and unlike food, you can give them water at any time.

-Checking his health will help you know if he's capable of participating in the exercise.
-If you have been keeping dogs for a while, you may not find it difficult to assess his health.
-Some health conditions to check include respiratory problems, heart disease, obesity, and arthritis.
+Checking their health will help you know if they're capable of participating in the exercise.
+If you have been keeping dogs for a while, you may not find it difficult to assess their health.
+Some health conditions to check for include respiratory problems, heart disease, obesity, and arthritis.

-If you are not capable of determining his health or you are sure that he has a health issue, you can get help from a veterinarian.
-If he's in good health, then you can start getting ready for the run.
+If you are not capable of determining their health or you are sure that they have a health issue, you can get help from a veterinarian.
+If they're in good health, then you can start getting ready for the exercise.

-The ability of a dog to run is determined by his fitness, in addition to his health.
+The ability of a dog to workout is determined by their fitness, in addition to their health.
 A fit dog can walk at least 30 minutes without getting tired.
-If your four-legged buddy is not quite fit, you will be forced to adopt lighter jogging exercises.
+If your four-legged buddy is not quite fit, you will be forced to adopt lighter exercises.

-You can assess his fitness on your own or ask for assistance from a veterinarian.
-Exercise is a great way to improve his fitness, so when you are out there in the field or on the road ensure you give him some good exercise.
+You can assess their fitness on your own or ask for assistance from a veterinarian.
+Exercising is a great way to improve their fitness, so when you are out there in the field or on the road, ensure you give them some good exercise.

 This is a great way for you and your canine friend to start the exercise at a higher note.
-Warming up your dog should take only a few minutes.
+Warming up a dog is an important task in an exercise program and should take only a few minutes.
 The recommended time is 5–10 minutes.

-The best way to warm him up is to throw a ball and allow him to run after it.
-While he's after the ball, you can stretch a bit or perform some press-ups.
+The best way to warm them up is to throw a ball and allow them to run after it.
+While they're after the ball, you can stretch a bit or perform some press-ups.
 A warm-up is highly recommended for overweight dogs and those with joint problems.

-5. Start the Run at a Slower Pace
+5. Start the Exercise at a Slower Pace

-Starting at a slower pace will allow your dog to adapt to the jogging exercises with less stress.
-Quick movements frighten these animals, so it is important to start at a slower pace to keep him comfortable.
+Starting at a slower pace will allow your dog to adapt to the exercises with less stress.
+Quick movements frighten these animals, so it is important to start at a slower pace to keep them comfortable.
 Pack some treats, water, paw salve, and booties ready to hit the road.

-To start the run, call your canine buddy by his name and make two steps.
-Repeat this until he's comfortably walking with you.
-Give him some treats and increase the pace.
+To get started, call your canine buddy by their name and make two steps.
+Repeat this until they're comfortably walking with you.
+Give them some treats and increase the pace.

 6. Guide and Control Your Dog With a Harness